rauchb/RMI-5103/docs/index.md

 **Created by:** Bridget Rauch

-*This wiki was created for the individual project of HCM-5101, Fall 2020.*
+*This wiki was created for the individual project of RMI-5103 (Health Risks) in Spring 2022.*

 ### Navigation